 - Additional Positions at AU

-- Associate Director for Research - Justice Programs Office
+- Associate Director, Research - Justice Programs Office

 - Scholar in Residence - Department of Justice, Law & Criminology